-Boat unloading will begin at 8:00am, Saturday, September 7th and must be completed by 9:00am.
+Boat unloading will begin at 8:00am, Saturday, August 27th and will be completed by 9:00am.
 Our Boat Unloading Crew will assist you.
 In order to create a safe and orderly area, all vehicles and trailers will be removed from the loading area to adjacent parking areas.
 Also remember we must leave lanes clear for safety vehicles.

-At 9:30, the Concourse de Cardboard, will be open for public display and voting.
-The public will be voting on People's Choice (Youth and Adult).
-Please feel free to decorate your area and display your boat so that the public can view your boat in all its glory.
+At 9:00, the Concourse de Cardboard, will be open for public display and voting.
+The public will be voting on People's Choice.
+Please feel free to decorate your area and display your boat so that the public can view your boat.
 Bribing the public is not only allowed but encouraged.

-Coast Guard approved life jackets must be worn by all crew members when in boat.
-You should bring your own Coast Guard approved life jacket.
-Please remember everything you bring in must be taken back out, and your loading area must be left clean.
-After the regatta, you must remove all pieces of your boat from the water, shoreline, and park area.
+Life jackets must be worn by all crew members when in boat.
+You should bring your own.
+Please remember everything you bring in must be taken back out and your loading area must be left clean.
+After the regatta, you must remove all pieces of your boat from the water.

-Please note that photographs taken during the Regatta may be used in promotional materials.
+Please note that photographs taken during the festival may be used in promotional materials.

-Rules for the 4th Annual Dawson Community College Buccaneer Regatta set for September 7, 2019.
+Rules for the 6th Annual Dawson Community College Buccaneer Regatta set for August 27th, 2022.

-Boats propelled by any kind of rowing oars or single blade canoe type paddles or other propulsion methods such as sails, paddlewheels, etc. will compete for the trophy.
-No motors will be allowed.
+Boats propelled by any kind of rowing oars or single blade canoe type paddles or other propulsion methods such as sails, paddlewheels, etc. (no motors allowed) will compete for the trophy.